-How Will Your Proposal Be Judged?
+How Will Your Proposal Be Evaluated?

 The Program Committee will consider the persuasiveness of your abstract, the quality of your proposed visual presentation, and your project's relation to major issues and questions in public history.
-Adherence to this year's conference theme, "Crossroads," is not required, but reading this year's Call for Proposals may give you some helpful tips for your poster proposal.
+Adherence to this year's conference theme, "Historical Urgency," is not required.